 Though FMLA leave is unpaid, your employer may require you to use other accumulated Paid leaves for Paid maternity leave in Texas 2018.
 The reason for leave should, however, be genuine.

-How to apply for paid maternity leave?
+How to apply for Paid Maternity Leave Texas?